 This initiative is designed to further support you if you have had your employment impacted as a result of the COVID-19 pandemic and you suffer an illness or injury before 28 March 2021 that gives rise to a TPD claim.

 1. The commitment

-As set out on the FSC website, life insurance companies participating in this initiative agree to ensure that if people lose their job, are stood down or have reduced working hours due to COVID-19, this will not affect their total and permanent disability (TPD) cover if they make a claim for a disability occurring between 11 March 2020 and 27 September 2020 inclusive.
-To provide further support during this time, TAL is pleased to be able to extend this commitment from 27 September to 1 January 2021.
+If people lose their job, are stood down or have reduced working hours due to COVID-19, this will not affect their total and permanent disability (TPD) cover definition if they make a claim for a disability occurring between 11 March 2020 and 28 March 2021 inclusive.

 2. Eligibility criteria

 This initiative is designed to help people if they:

 - were working in their normal capacity on 11 March 2020,